vassa33/engaged-hub/README.md

 ### Engaged Hub
-Readme file for the *engaged-hub* repository.
+Readme file for the *EngagEd-Hub* repository.

 ### Languages:
 - HTML5